 The MCSU Passenger Carrier Coordinator will complete "Strike Force" detail summary reports and submit them to unit supervisors for review.
 The summary reports will be compared with crash data in the identified counties.
 MCMIS and CARE will be used to evaluate and determine if enforcement efforts are reducing fatal crashes.
-The MCSU Passenger Carrier Coordinator along with the MCSU training coordinators, will review "Strike Force" detail summaries and inspection reports to ensure quality.
-The training coordinators, will monitor MCMIS and CARE data to evaluate and identify trends in fatal crash involvement.
+The MCSU Passenger Carrier Coordinator will review "Strike Force" detail summaries and inspection reports to ensure quality.
+The training coordinators will monitor MCMIS and CARE data to evaluate and identify trends in fatal crash involvement.